-Helping New Jersey Parents With Child Support Matters in Red Bank and the Surrounding Areas
+Helping NJ Parents With Child Support Matters in Red Bank and Surrounding Areas

 New Jersey child support guidelines are in place to help determine the amount of child support that should be paid.
 The amount is based on a number of factors, primarily the parents' income and it is carefully designed to cover the cost of raising a child.
 About 38 percent of each child support payment is supposed to cover fixed costs such as housing and utilities.
 Another 37 percent is supposed to cover variable costs like transportation and food.
 The remainder is for controlled costs, including clothing.
 Our Monmouth County child support attorneys can help you ensure that you have everything you need to ensure your child is well.

 The Value of Having Experienced Attorneys on Your Side

 While child support guidelines prevent many of the disputes that would otherwise arise over the amount paid, they are not appropriate in all situations and they do not have to be followed.
 The court can modify or disregard them when there is good cause.
 The guidelines were not designed to cover high-income individuals.

 It is important that you choose an experienced lawyer to make certain that guidelines are being followed when necessary and disregarded when appropriate.
 A Monmouth County child support lawyer will also make certain that all of the numbers used when following the guidelines are accurate.